56kcloud/traefik-training/05-Middlewares/traefik-middlewares.md

   ```

 7. Update your domain name in `- "traefik.http.routers.catapp.rule=Host(`<your-domain-here>`)"` and here `- "traefik.http.routers.catapp-secure.rule=Host(`<your-domain-here>`)"`
-8. Add your DNS tokens to the Enviornment section of Traefik
+8. Add your DNS tokens to the Environment section of Traefik
 9. Start Traefik and the `catapp` `docker stack deploy -c docker-compose.redirect.yml traefik`
 10. Open the Traefik Dashboard [http://0.0.0.0:8080](http://0.0.0.0:8080) and verify the new `test-redirectscheme` **Middleware** is running and and assigned to the `catapp` service
 11. Open the `catapp` application in a new browser tab and open `your-domain` configured in the DNS section